louisejones101/Radstone-livery-stables-Milestone1/README.md

 There was a problem with the code used in the contact card (used an unordered list and breaks together.
 Unordered list was removed and replaced with different code.
 This then created a bug with the responsiveness of that section.
 The layout was not as was expected on small devices.
 It was corrected by changing column widths, paddings etc.

+I noticed after I had done all the tests and written this readme whilst doing a final check on the site before submitting that the prices of the livery packages has aligned themselves left.
+Bug fixed.

 <br>
 <br>